rudzainy/rudzainy.github.io-rosak/_posts/2023-12-04-of-maritime-academy.md

 - represent the school in IMO conference
 - a general IT tasks

 The team ended up building two maritime training academies from scratch; namely Maritime Education & Training Academy (META) in Seri Manjung, Perak, and Maritime College (MARCO) in Selangor, Malaysia.
-I was part of a dedicated team that embarked on an exciting mission to establish a maritime academy in Seri Manjung, Perak, and Rawang, Selangor.
 This article delves into my experiences and the significant responsibilities I undertook during this time, including curriculum development, liaising with government authorities, managing day-to-day operations, and utilizing ship simulators as educational tools.

 Building the Academy: A Collaborative Effort